Rethinking Genomic Modeling Through Optical Character Recognition: Experiments

 \subsubsection{DNA Long Range Benchmark}

 We evaluate OpticalDNA on the eQTL prediction tasks from DNALONGBENCH and follow JanusDNA with identical data splits, reporting AUROC (Table~\ref{tab:dnalongbench}).
-With a 256K-parameter linear probe, OpticalDNA achieves state-of-the-art performance (0.852 average AUROC across nine GTEx tissues), improving over HyenaDNA (0.514, +65.8\% relative) \citep{hyenadna}, Caduceus-Ph (0.750, +13.6\%) \citep{schiff2024caduceus}, and JanusDNA (w/o mid-Attn, 0.791, +7.7\%) \citep{duan2025janusdna}; it outperforms JanusDNA on all tissues while using $\sim$30$\times$ fewer trainable parameters for adaptation (256K vs.\ $\sim$7.7M), and exceeds the expert model \cite{avsec2021effective} that activates 252M parameters at inference (0.681 average AUROC) with up to $985\times$ fewer \emph{activated} parameters.
+With a 256K-parameter linear probe, OpticalDNA achieves state-of-the-art performance (0.852 average AUROC across nine GTEx tissues), improving over HyenaDNA (0.514, +65.8\% relative) \citep{hyenadna}, Caduceus-Ph (0.750, +13.6\%) \citep{schiff2024caduceus}, JanusDNA (w/o mid-Attn, 0.791, +7.7\%) \citep{duan2025janusdna}, NT-v2-500M (0.772, +10.4\%) \citep{dalla2025nucleotide}, and GENERator-1.2B (0.782, +9.0\%) \citep{wu2025generator}.
+For NT-v2-500M and GENERator-1.2B, which do not natively support 450 kb inputs, we evaluate them using chunked sequence representations with frozen backbones and linear probes.
+OpticalDNA outperforms JanusDNA on all tissues while using $\sim$30$\times$ fewer trainable parameters for adaptation (256K vs.\ $\sim$7.7M), and exceeds the expert model \cite{avsec2021effective} that activates 252M parameters at inference (0.681 average AUROC) with up to $985\times$ fewer \emph{activated} parameters.
 Replacing the linear probe with a lightweight MLP head (1.3M--2.3M parameters) further improves the average AUROC from 0.852 to 0.867 (+1.8\% relative) and achieves the best performance on 5/9 tissues; in particular, relative to the previous state-of-the-art JanusDNA MLP (w/o mid-Attn), OpticalDNA yields clear gains on WB (0.927 vs.\ 0.821) and Thyroid (0.876 vs.\ 0.793).
 Overall, these results show that OpticalDNA preserves long-range regulatory signals under ultra-long genomic contexts with an accuracy--efficiency trade-off via parameter- and token-efficient adaptation.